jpgoldberg/toy-crypto-math/_sources/modules/birthday.rst.txt

 Eventually I found the solution used by :cite:t:`RProject` in `R's birthday.R source <https://github.com/wch/r-source/blob/trunk/src/library/stats/R/birthday.R>`__, which credits :cite:t:`DiaconisMosteller1989`.

-My port of that implementation to Python only changes the conditions underwhich the approximate method is used along with some internal variable naming and commenting to help me better understand the algorithm and its implementation.
+My port of that implementation to Python only changes the conditions under which the approximate method is used along with some internal variable naming and commenting to help me better understand the algorithm and its implementation.